-Vida’s sawmill in Vislanda saws and planes fir timber to be used as structural timber.
+Vida’s sawmill in Vislanda saws and planes spruce timber to be used as structural timber.
 The main markets are UK and Scandinavia.

 Number of employees: 80 employees

 Production of timber per year: 306,000m3 of sawn timber

 • 2% Other export

 Every day around 60 vehicles with trailers of spruce timber (the equivalent of 9,800 logs per day) are offloaded.
 The logs are measured and graded by staff from the independent measuring association Biometra.
 This measuring/grading is the basis for payment to forest landowners.
 Our average distance for purchasing is 80km.
 The timber is sorted by diameter and length into some 37 sawing grades that are sawn in batches.